How to Contribute

 - The map must be a proper CC3+ map in .fcw format.
 No creating a map or map section in an image editor and put this in the background as part of the map.

-- Submit the .fcw file of the map to the atlas maintainer.
+- Submit the .fcw file of the map to the atlas maintainer (Monsen at the ProFantasy Forums).
 This can be done by making a whisper in the forum, or by email (contact details are found in the forum)

 - Also include the following information: